iku-work/MeveaIO/README.md

 MeveaIO is a library for building Mevea I/O connection with external Python.
 As the result, you'll get ```.pyd``` file allowing to use Mevea I/O dll for controlling Mevea simulation models and read simulation parameters.

 ## Requirements
+- Visual Studio Build Tools.
+You can download it here: https://visualstudio.microsoft.com/ru/visual-cpp-build-tools/.

 ## Installation
 ```console